 Dec 07, 2016

 Charge reduced, 5 years deferred

 Client facing 25 to 99 years for an accusation of aggravated sexual assault of his minor child.
 It was a complicated situation with some rather unusual circumstances.
 After nearly two years of working and negotiating we came to an agreement that will allow him to return to being a father to his family.
 He pled to the lesser charge of injury to a child with no sex offender conditions and will be on deferred adjudication for 5 years.
-Dallas County takes these cases very seriously so we didn’t get this deal by asking nicely.
-Above all, Dalas County Prosecutors in the family violence section strive to protect the children.
+Dallas County takes these cases very seriously so we didn’t get this deal just by asking nicely.
+Above all, prosecutors in the family violence section strive to protect the children.
 So they don’t just hand out case reductions.
 We had to persuade them it was in the best interest of the child, the family and the greater community.
 Thanks to an understanding prosecutor and judge, today a family will be reunited.

 Prisoner – Special Prosecution